Mokré Lazce

 Mokré Lazce (Mokrolasetz) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 1,200 inhabitants.
+It has about 1,100 inhabitants.

 Geography

 Mokré Lazce is located about 9 km east of Opava and 15 km northwest of Ostrava.
 The northern part of the municipality lies in the Opava Hilly Land and the southern part lies in the Nízký Jeseník range.
 The highest point is at 420 m above sea level.
 The municipality is situated on the right bank of the Opava River, which forms the northern municipal border.

 History

 The first written mention of Mokré Lazce is from 1377.
 The village was repeatedly sacked during the Thirty Years' War, almost entirely destroyed by fire in 1667 and plundered by Prussian and Austrian soldiers during the wars of the 18th century, but each time it recovered.

 Transport

-The I/11 road from Ostrava to Opava passes through the municipality.
+The I/11 road from Ostrava to Opava runs through the municipality.